|

 of three possible outcomes as it moves through these

-developmental stages or phases.
+developmental stages.
 Knowledge of these outcomes can

 help co-parents make healthy decisions as they work at merging

-their biofamilies and stabilizing their com-plex new stepfamily
+their biofamilies and stabilizing their complex new stepfamily

-system. |
+system.

 The paths over time are...